The 3 Stages of Money Laundering

 To understand the reasons behind the strategies used to launder money, it is important to have a clear definition of money laundering.

-Money Laundering is the process of “cleaning” the profits of criminal activity, such as drug trafficking or human smuggling appear to have come from legitimate sources.
+Money laundering is the process of “cleaning” the profits of criminal activity, such as drug trafficking or human smuggling.
+The end goal is to mask illegal profits as having come from legitimate sources.
 When left unchecked, “money laundering has potentially devastating economic, security, and social consequences.
 It provides the fuel for drug dealers, terrorists, illegal arms dealers, corrupt public officials, and others to operate and expand their criminal enterprises.”

 Money laundering schemes vary in their complexity and methods, but there are three common stages for successful laundering: Placement, Layering and Integration.
 Let us look at the individual stages.